Laura Glauser: National team

 Glauser debuted for the French national team on October 5, 2012 against Norway.

 With the French national team Glauser participated in the 2016 Olympics, where she won a silver medal.
 Later the same year she won bronze medals at the 2016 European Championship.

 Two years later she won the 2018 European Championship.

 At the 2020 European Championship she won silvermedals, although she did only play a single match against Russia in the main round.
 She was included in the team to replace Cléopâtre Darleux, but when she was ready again, Glauser had to leave the tournament.

 A year later she won silver medals at the 2021 World Championship, losing the final to Norway.

 In 2023 she won the 2023 World Championship.
 She was included in the tournament all star team.

 At the 2024 Olympics she won silver medals with the French team, and she was included in the tournament all star team.

+She missed the 2025 World Championship due to injury.